Quantum Walks can Unitarily Represent Random Walks on Finite Graphs: Introduction

+In this context, the main contribution of the present work is to describe a rigorous procedure to construct a time-dependent unitary discrete-time coined quantum walk that when measured at time $t$ has the same vertex probability distribution of a classic random walk on the same graph at time $t$.
+Quantum walks with time-dependent coins exhibit diverse vertex probability distribution sequences based on coin dynamics~\cite{panahiyan2018controlling}, and we use time-dependency to reconstruct the stochastic behavior of the random walk with unitary quantum walks.
+To illustrate, the procedure here proposed is used to build quantum walks that have identical vertex probability sequences as classic random walks on the cycle and torus graphs.
+Numerical experiments using these quantum walks and comparison to random walks support the theoretical contributions.

+Note that the theoretical contribution of this work establishes that the divergence between quantum and random walks are not caused by unitarity alone, but are also dependent on time-homogeneity of both processes \cite{aharonov2001quantum}.
+When time-dependent coins are allowed to be used, the vertex probability distribution of the quantum walk can converge to a stationary distribution, mimicking the temporal dynamics of classic random walks.

 The remainder of this article is structured as follows.
-In section 2, a description of quantum and random walks is given.
-The fundamental result is demonstrated in Section 3.
-The article is concluded in Section 4.
+In Section \ref{sec:background}, a description of quantum and random walks is given.
+The algorithm that constructs a quantum walk matching any given random walk, which is the main contribution of this article, is demonstrated in Section \ref{sec:equivalence}.
+The results of simulation experiments using quantum walks to recover uniform random walks in the cycle and in the torus appear in Section \ref{sec:simulation}.
+The article is concluded in Section \ref{sec:conclusion}.